 - Can be proved by the same facts, or less than all of the same facts, that would prove the crime actually charged by the prosecution;

-- Is only different from the crime charged, in that it involves a less serious injury or risk of injury to the person, property, or public interest;
+- Is only different from the crime charged, in that it involves a less serious injury or risk of injury to the person, property, or public interest; also true in case of legal options after a workplace TBI;

 - Is different from the crime charged, in that it involves a less blameworthy mental state of mind; OR,